Reputation and Regulatory Compliance

 Educational governance now forms a fundamental element of the educational system.
 Reputation and regulatory compliance are of the utmost importance for providers of higher education.
 Prospective students are more discerning and have a greater choice than ever before so it’s important that secondary schools and higher learning establishments handle complaints and internal issues swiftly and effectively.

-Failing to respond well to disagreements between universities and their students can adversely affect scores in the Student Satisfaction Survey.
+Failing to respond well to disagreements between schools or universities and their students can adversely affect scores in the Student Satisfaction Survey.
 Reducing the risk of publicity from an unresolved or poorly dealt with complaint therefore becomes ever more important.

 Verita is also equipped to consult on the overseas development of UK universities, having carried out work of this nature with similar organisations.
 Our service covers the ‘acculturation’ of UK-based policies for use abroad in order to facilitate a smooth establishment of the brand in overseas markets.